matanamir/framing-socket/README.md

 [![Build Status](https://travis-ci.org/matanamir/framing-socket.png)](https://travis-ci.org/matanamir/framing-socket)

-FramingSocket adds variable size framing and simple promise-based request/response notifications to normal sockets.
+FramingSocket adds variable size framing and simple promise-based notifications to normal sockets.

 Note that the FramingSocket assumes a request/response protocol of some form where the first frame bytes are the size of the frame, and each frame response contains an RPC ID to associate it with the sent request.
+It uses the [FramingBuffer][1] internally to handle this framing.

 The user can define their own frame_length reader function and rpc_id reader function to find and parse those values from the frame.